patrick-kidger/diffrax/docs/api/solver.md

 ## Solver classes

+The complete list of solvers, categorised by type, is as follows.

+Unless otherwise specified, their `__init__` method always takes a single [`diffrax.AbstractTerm`][].

+??? "`diffrax.AbstractSolver`"

     All of the classes implement the following interface specified by [`diffrax.AbstractSolver`][].

-(The exact details of this interface are only really useful if you're using the [Manual stepping](../usage/manual-stepping.md) interface; otherwise this is all just internal to the library.)
+    The exact details of this interface are only really useful if you're using the [Manual stepping](../usage/manual-stepping.md) interface; otherwise this is all just internal to the library.

-??? "`diffrax.AbstractSolver`"

     ::: diffrax.AbstractSolver
         selection: